 “Objects located next to each other tend to cluster.”

-This law refers to the Gestalt laws of the organisation of perception and to Gestalt psychology.
+This law refers to the Gestalt laws of the organization of perception and Gestalt psychology.
 Max Wertheimer noted that rapid sequences of events create the illusion of movement (as in the lightbulb example above).
 According to the law of proximity, a person is inclined, as it were, to complement defective figures.
 An example of this would be movies, which are fast sequences of still images that give the impression of being seamlessly stitched.
 This is also called the Phi Phenomenon.